OmkarKirpan/pptxTrans/pptx-processor-service/README.md

 - Provide metadata for text display in slidecanvas frontend component
 - Store processed assets in Supabase Storage (configured via environment variables)

+## Integration Guide

+For detailed information on integrating with the PPTX Processor Service, see the [Integration Guide](docs/integration-guide.md).

 ## Getting Started

 ### Prerequisites